Everything You Need For A Complete Trex Signature Deck Railing

 To install everything, there are a few accessory pieces you'll need, and a few that aren't required, but will dramatically simplify your installation.

-The main required piece is Trex's Post Mounting Plate kit, which attaches your posts to your deck surface.
-The mounting plate goes underneath your deck frame.
+You'll need to mount your deck posts to your deck frame.
+Trex offers a straightforward Post Mounting Plate Kit to make this easy - it includes four long lag bolts and a post mount plate that fits underneath your blocking.
 The long lag bolts run through the base of your post, through your framing, through the mounting plate, and secure with washers and nuts underneath for a tight hold.

 One optional accessory that's extremely helpful is Trex's bracket installation template, which fits squarely against your post to help you mount your brackets in the exact right spot every time.
 If you're installing a full railing, the template tool will save you hours of measuring and double-checking, letting you install perfectly level rails consistently and quickly.

 In addition, you'll likely want to stock up on color-matching touch-up paint for your rails and posts.
 If you're cutting any railing sections down (and it's very likely you'll need to), the touch-up paint coats the cut ends, protecting them from the elements.
 The touch-up paint comes in perfect color and texture matches for any Trex Signature Railing system, and if any parts get scratched or scraped during installation, a little paint will make them look like new again.